Group actions with commensurated subsets, wallings and cubings: Property FW etc.

 \end{prop} \begin{proof} The left implication is trivial.
 The last implication is due to Serre \cite[\S 6.1]{Ser}: let $(G_n)$ be a nondecreasing sequence of subgroups whose union is $G$) and define $T$ as the $G$-set given as the disjoint union $\bigsqcup G/G_n$; endow it with the graph structure joining any $g\in G/G_n$ to its image in $G/G_{n+1}$.
 Then $T$ is an unbounded tree on which $G$ acts transitively by automorphisms.
 So $G$ does not have Property FA.

-The implication FH$\Rightarrow$FW is a consequence of Proposition \ref{sxlp2} (for $p=2$).
+The implication FH$\Rightarrow$FW is a consequence of Proposition \ref{sxlp2} for $p=2$ (it is essentially half of the original proof by Alperin \cite{Al} of the implication FH$\Rightarrow$FA).

-For the implication FW$\Rightarrow$FA, assume that $G$ has Property FW and let $G$ act continuously on a tree.
+For the implication FW$\Rightarrow$FA, we essentially repeat the other half of the same result of Alperin: assume that $G$ has Property FW and let $G$ act continuously on a tree.
 Consider the action of $G$ on the set $X$ of oriented edges.
 This action is continuous, as the stabilizer of a given oriented edge is the pointwise stabilizer of a pair of vertices.
 Fix a vertex $x_0$ and let $M$ be the set of edges pointing towards $x_0$.
 Then the stabilizer of $M$ is open, since it contains the stabilizer of $x_0$.
 Moreover, $M$ is commensurated and $\ell_M(g)=d(x_0,gx_0)$ for all $g\in G$.
 By Property FW, $\ell_M$ is bounded.
 Thus the orbit of $x_0$ is bounded and hence there is a fixed point in the 1-skeleton.\end{proof}